Cycling Featured in

 Frick Park & North Park If you're more into cycling park lanes, the best option must be Frick Park, just 6 mi (10 km) east of downtown.
 The park's 644 ac (241 ha) have routes of all kinds and difficulties.
 You can also bike to North Park, another Pittsburghers' oasis, 13 mi (21 km) north of downtown.
 Ride the lanes looping around North Park Lake, or challenge yourself to one of the mountain trails.
 For sheer extreme, the park also has a Freeride Area.

 Panhandle Trail If you're into a green adventure out of the concrete city, hit the road to the wilderness of the Panhandle Trail.
 Start your ride in Carnegie, 11 mi (17 km) southwest of downtown, and continue for 29 mi (47 km) west across the border to Weirton, West Virginia.
-It's going to be an enjoyable clean flat ride on the road made of crushed limestone.
+It's going to be an enjoyable clean flat ride on road made of crushed limestone.
 You'll find picnic tables and public bathrooms at the Panhandle & Montour Trails intersection in McDonald, Pennsylvania.
-That's roughly one-third of the route if your start point is Carnegie.
+That's roughly one-third of the route if your starting point is Carnegie.

 After all, feel free to pedal off the road and explore the areas that lure you most.
 Spontaneity is often a winning strategy.